ISA-Principles/isa-principles.org/README.md

 _Principles for Microservices_

 Find out more about ISA at <http://isa-principles.org>
-via Github Pages from this repository).
+(generated via GitHub Pages from this repository).

 # How to contribute?